-It is important to understand that payments on indemnity claims may be made over a long period of years.
+It is important to understand that payments on indemnity claims may be made over a very long period of years.
 Indemnity claims are those in which future medical care is projected to be needed for the injured worker and the cost is largely dependent on the type and severity of the injury, as well as whether or not the claimant is a sworn employee.

 Pursuant to the current actuarial valuation conducted for the program, a funding status of 70-85 percent is recommended.
-Table 1 shows that the City is currently at about a 42.9 percent funding level, which is a decrease from previous years.
-Staff recommends funding at the 80 percent level and beginning in FY 2013, however, the implemented plan to build the fund balance toward achieving that funding level has fallen short given recent claims.
-The City plans to fund this liability by charging departments (as a component of payroll) for Workers' Compensation at a rate that includes a component of cost (about \$1 million/year) toward funding the unfunded liability.
+Table 1 shows that the City is currently at about a 51.9 percent funding level, which is an increase from previous years.
+Staff recommends funding at the 80 percent level.
+However, the implemented plan to build the fund balance toward achieving that funding level has fallen short given recent claims.
+Workers' Compensation rates charged against live payroll include a component of cost (about \$1 million/year) toward unfunded liability.
 Once the 80 percent funding level is reached (about \$10 million in fund balance reserved for future liability), the Workers' Compensation rates will be adjusted downward.
 Staff recommends that the City continue with this plan and consider increasing the allocation towards the unfunded future liability.